Mason grabbed over double sale of land

 The court directed the prosecution to file disclosures by November 22, 2023.

-Addison resides in Amamoley, Accra and Evelyn, the second accused person, is a resident of Olebu also in Accra.
+Addison resides at Amamoley, Accra and Evelyn, the second accused person, is a resident of Olebu also in Accra.

 The prosecution told the court that in May 2023, Addison offered his half plot of land situated at Abbeyman, Accra for sale.